ombulabs/blog/_posts/2019-08-07-vim-basics.markdown

   In vim, you are not expected to be in this mode all the time Whenever you finish your writing you go back to **NORMAL** mode, you do that by pressing the **ESC** key.

   After writing or editing your changes you'll probably want to save your file and quit vim.
-  Press **ESC** and go back to normal mode, then you could do the any of following:
+  Press **ESC** and go back to normal mode, then you could write any of the following commands:

   * `:w`  - Save your changes.
   * `:q`  - Quit vim.